SirProdigle/Tofu/Tofu/README.md

 #Use
-You can use Jinko by npm installing it!
+You can use Tofu by npm installing it!
 If you simply download these files, it will work but you won't have access to the console commands as they require npm link.

 ### Console Commands
 * make-controller **name** **-mo**(model) **-mi**(middleware)